Port a Landline Number to Google Voice

-Lunchtime on Sunday I went over to my local AT&T Store and sat down with a rep. It took about 45 minutes to get the SIM card set up and to start the Ooma-to-AT&T process.
+Lunchtime on a Sunday I went over to my local AT&T Store and sat down with a rep. It took about 45 minutes to get the SIM card set up and to start the Ooma-to-AT&T porting process.

 Wow!
 Just after dinnertime the email came from AT&T telling me the port was successful.
 My experience was that this process, which is supposed to take 24-48 hours to transfer, actually happened in about 7 hours (that said, your mileage may vary).

 Step 2: Remove Your Current SIM and Insert the Prepaid SIM

 Before we start the prepaid-SIM-card-to-Google-Voice porting process, we need to carefully remove the SIM card from your iPhone or Android phone and temporarily replace it with the prepaid SIM (unless, of course, you have dual SIM card options in your phone).

 These instructions below are for iPhone, but the Android process is similar.
 View the instructions that came with your Android device if you need assistance.

 Find your model below to locate the SIM tray.
 To pop open the SIM tray, insert a paper clip or a SIM-eject tool into the hole beside the tray.
 Push in, towards the iPhone, but don’t force it, until you hear a slight "pop".
 If you're having difficulty ejecting the SIM tray, take your device to your carrier or an Apple Store for help.

 After you remove your SIM card from the tray, notice the notch in one corner of the new SIM card.
 Place the new SIM card into the tray—it will fit only one way, because of the notch.
 Then insert the tray into the device completely and in the same orientation that you removed it.
 The tray also fits only one way.